 Your enamel is the hard outer layer on your teeth that protects them from harmful acids.
 Your teeth are covered with a sticky film of bacteria called plaque.
 When sugars from the food you eat/drink mix together with plaque, acid is formed.
 SUGAR + PLAQUE = ACID

-- Acids attack your teeth.
+Acids attack your teeth.
 Repeated attacks can cause the tooth enamel to break down (soften) which can lead to cavities.
+When acid levels in your mouth drop below 5.5 on the pH scale, tooth enamel begins to be destroyed.

 Foods that Build Strong Teeth